drduh/macOS-Security-and-Privacy-Guide/README.md

 Firefox offers a similar security model to Chrome: it has a [bug bounty program](https://www.mozilla.org/en-US/security/bug-bounty/), although it is not a lucrative as Chrome's.
 Firefox follows a six-week release cycle similar to Chrome.
 See discussion in issues [#2](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/2) and [#90](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/90) for more information about certain differences in Firefox and Chrome.

 Firefox supports user-supplied configuration files.
-See [pyllyukko/user.js](https://github.com/pyllyukko/user.js) and [ghacksuserjs/ghacks-user.js](https://github.com/ghacksuserjs/ghacks-user.js) for recommended preferences and hardening measures.
-Also see [NoScript](https://noscript.net/), an extension which allows whitelist-based, pre-emptive script blocking.
+See See [drduh/config/firefox.user.js](https://github.com/drduh/config/blob/master/firefox.user.js) and [arkenfox/user.js](https://github.com/arkenfox/user.js) for recommended preferences and hardening measures.
+Also see [NoScript](https://noscript.net/), an extension which allows selective script blocking.

 Firefox is focused on user privacy.
 It supports [tracking protection](https://developer.mozilla.org/en-US/Firefox/Privacy/Tracking_Protection) in Private Browsing mode.
 The tracking protection can be enabled for the default account, although it may break the browsing experience on some websites.
 Another feature for added privacy unique to Firefox is [Containers](https://testpilot.firefox.com/experiments/containers), similar to Chrome profiles.